Where is the Biden Ocean Team?

 Despite numerous high-profile appointments that reflect an administration firmly grounded in science with a deep well of expertise, the oceans have been noticeably absent from the Biden agenda.
 After a relentless four-year-war on ocean science and policy, the United States needs to build back its ocean services better than ever.
 After being systematically dismantled following Sharpiegate, and stuffed with climate change deniers, NOAA in particular needs bold, competent leadership that will elevate the administration and repair its reputation.

 We have yet to see a high-level NOAA appointment from the Transition Team.
 No NOAA administrator.
 No Chief Scientist the now highly politicized role once occupied by Dr. Craig McLean and currently held by disgraced climate denier who was recently stripped of OSTP affiliation for illegally publishing fraudulent data.
-And while historically, NOAA Administrator isn’t usually a position that new administrations rush to fill–Dr. Jane Lubchencko wasn’t appointed until a year after President Obama took office and under Trump NOAA remained functionally leaderless for the entire four years–among the cabinet-level advisors, among the advisory teams, among the climate and science nominees, there is a disappointing dearth of ocean expertise.
+And while historically, NOAA Administrator isn’t usually a position that new administrations rush to fill–Dr. Jane Lubchenco wasn’t appointed until a year after President Obama (though her appointment was announced in the early days of his administration) took office and under Trump NOAA remained functionally leaderless for the entire four years–among the cabinet-level advisors, among the advisory teams, among the climate and science nominees, there is a disappointing dearth of ocean expertise.

 The only current nominee with a broad ocean mandate is Rhode Island Governor Gina Raimondo, of the Calamari Comeback State, who will take the helm of the Department of Commerce and will have ultimate oversight over the National Oceanic and Atmospheric Administration.
 Incoming Interior Secretary Haaland will also oversee the Bureau of Ocean Energy Management, which governs offshore extractive industries like oil and gas, offshore wind, and critical minerals.
-Dr. Ike Kirby, former Senior Policy Advisor to Senator Harris was recently named Policy Advisor in the Office of the Vice President.
+Dr. Ike Irby, former Senior Policy Advisor to Senator Harris was recently named Policy Advisor in the Office of the Vice President.
 His is currently the highest-level position announced with explicit ocean expertise.

 2020 is tied for the warmest year on record; it was the most active hurricane season in recorded history; it was a year of unprecedented Arctic ice melt; and it was the year many scientists believe we reached a tipping for sea level rise.
 The Biden Administration will be faced with a staggering array of environmental, energy, and climate issues that touch on every aspect of American life, and all of them, at the core, will be ocean issues.
 Without bold ocean leadership at the heart of the Biden team, there is little chance of comprehensively tackling the greatest threat facing the planet or building back and futureproofing America’s Blue Economy.